 Submit to NursingCAS by deadline:

-You may qualify for additional admission points if you complete all four science prerequisites at Cal State East Bay as a first attempt.
+You may qualify for additional admission points if you complete all four science prerequisites at Cal State East Bay.

 Submit a copy of your DD214 form or other official proof of military status to NursingCAS.

 Submit a copy of your current LVN license to NursingCAS.

 The LVN-BSN Pathway is part of the Pre-Licensure Program.
 Students apply to the Pre-Licensure Program following the regular application process.
 The pathway is offered to any applicant with extensive medical knowledge and/or experience in the following field: Licensed Vocational Nurse (LVN).

 Students graduate from this program with a Bachelor of Science in Nursing (BSN) Degree and are eligible to take the RN license exam.